 Local couples usually come weekly, while couples from other states or out of town can participate in marathon weekends (which can be done during the week as well), Marathon weekends involve either a couple staying in a local hotel or B&B while working with the Helfands several hours a day, or participating In the Soul Awakening program.
-This more intensive format offers unique opportunity to go deeply with less distraction and in less time.
+This more intensive format offers a unique opportunity to go deeper with less distraction and in less time.
 Cathie notes that the retreat format is particularly useful for couples trying to decide on divorce.
-The partners each spend some time in solo reflection then come back together to talk.
+The partners each spend some time in solo reflection and then come back together to talk.

 Nature often reflects a person’s internal state, agree the Helfands.
 Cathie tells of a man who didn’t know why he was struggling in his sales job.
 While on a solo retreat, the man confronted his fear of the dark.
 Being alone In the woods helped him realize his fear of cold calling.
-She also relates how one 7-year-old boy, diagnosed with ADD and a history of being abusive, just loved the Helfands’ chickens.
+She also relates how one 7-year-old boy, diagnosed with ADD and with a history of being abusive, just loved the Helfands’ chickens.
 “He was totally in tune with their energy and was not at all rough with them.”

 Israel and Cathie laugh, “Sometimes, it feels like we cheat!
 Mother Nature does so much of the work.
 It’s just easier doing therapy outside.”

 The Soul Awakening program also serves as a rite-of-passage experience for many of the Helfands’ clients — a way to mark the transitions from one stage of life to another.
-“Those transitions are a major sources of life problems,” says Israel.
+“Those transitions are a major source of life problems,” says Israel.
 It helps those who “seek to kindle a psychological and spiritual relationship with meaning and purpose.
 It is a time of doing without modern conveniences and living simply in the forest.”

 According to the Helfands, specific times for a Rite of Passage may include:

-Adolescence: “Today’s teens have few healthy rites-of-passage.
-Soul searching and heart-felt discussions have been replaced by drinking, driving, and sex as the thresholds to adulthood.
+Adolescence: “Today’s teens have few healthy rites of passage.
+Soul-searching and heart-felt discussions have been replaced by drinking, driving, and sex as the thresholds to adulthood.
 We are pleased to help young adults and their families as they search for ways to honor their changing relationships and the transitions to healthy adulthood.
 For example, a 13-year-old and his dad may come to spend 24 hours alone in the woods as they honor his transition into manhood.”

 Marriage: “Marriage is filled with changes, and each of them must be addressed in its own way.
 Couples who can anticipate change and communicate with one another about their experiences of the process, strengthen their marriage as they meet new challenges of the next phase.
 Consider the many ways couples must learn to live.
 Being together as newlyweds; creating and raising a family; coping with the empty nest syndrome; being retired; and the death of a spouse.”

 Mid-life: “Many people who come to be with us are exploring the many possibilities of mid-to-later life transitions, looking for vision, meaning, and new direction in their life.
-Many are going through personal changes, health problems, feelings of being useless or unappreciated.
+Many are going through personal changes, health problems, and feelings of being useless or unappreciated.
 They may be unfulfilled in their careers or in retirement, and aware of a need for constructive change.”

-Passage from Early Life Problems: “We have heard many times how participants of our Soul Awakening programs feel they benefited more from a week with us than a year in traditional therapy.
+The passage from Early Life Problems: “We have heard many times how participants of our Soul Awakening programs feel they benefited more from a week with us than a year in traditional therapy.
 We all know that problems adults have as youngsters can haunt them forever.
 Even families that look ‘normal’ and ‘healthy’ may have members who have had difficulty feeling accepted, wanted, or loved.
 They may be confused about these feelings because their childhood ‘wasn’t so bad.’
 Through a Soul Awakening, participants can learn to understand the causes and effects of stresses from an earlier time of life.”

-The Helfands believe that “in this fast paced life, the experience of slowing down and being filled with quiet energy, for many, is powerful enough.
+The Helfands believe that “in this fast-paced life, the experience of slowing down and being filled with quiet energy, for many, is powerful enough.
 For many clients, a spiritual catharsis often occurs that brings them to a higher purpose in life.
-Being In the woods, in living relationship with the earth, engages the whole person.
+Being In the woods, in a living relationship with the earth, engages the whole person.
 As the hours unfold into the night, nature continues to reflect our truths back to us.
 As we deal with and heal our inner selves, we in turn help to heal all our relations.”

 One last area in which retreats are beneficial is Corporate Development.
 “After years of Employee Assistance counseling, corporate workshops, and management coaching, we are now taking businesses into the woods.
 Our Soul Awakenings have been adapted to strengthen relationships within corporate teams.”
 Israel and Cathie have also visited smaller businesses, helping them deal with personnel conflicts, growing pains, and wellness programs.